Vermilion Point Life-Saving Station (1876 Station only), Paradise, MI

 In 1876, the U.S. Life-Saving Service built the first four life-saving stations on Lake Superior on the southeast shore, an area that has been called the “Shipwreck Coast” and the “Graveyard of the Lakes.”
 All four, Vermilion, Crisps, Two Heart River, and Deer Park (also known as Muskallonge Lake), were the same 1876 Lake Superior Type architectural style, the only stations constructed of that type.
 The Vermilion station is the only remaining station of the four.

-In order to expand living space, the Life-Saving Service made two additions to the 1876 building.
+In order to expand living space, the Life-Saving Service built two additions to the 1876 building.
 They also added a boathouse and watch tower to the grounds.
 It is unknown exactly when these changes took place, but they are evident in photographs dating to 1907.
 In 1938, the Coast Guard added three new buildings: a Roosevelt-type station house, Officer-in-Charge quarters, and a four-bay boathouse/garage.
 In 1940, the Vermilion station and the Crisps Point station, seven miles to the west, were consolidated, with Crisps’ personnel joining the Vermilion station.
 Four years later, the Vermilion station became a sub-unit of the Whitefish Point Coast Guard Station.
 One man remained at Vermilion as its caretaker.

 The Vermilion station was declared surplus, and sold to a private party in 1947.
 Evan Noyes acquired the station in the early 1970’s, and some restoration began in 1974.
 Noyes donated it to Lake Superior State University (LSSU) in 1977, for research and educational purposes.
 In 1994, the University returned the property to Mr. Noyes, who then established the Wild Shore Foundation.
 Lake Superior State University commissioned a stabilization and relocation feasibility analysis in 1995.
 In 2005, the USLSSHA paid for a Historic American Building Survey to document the current conditions and architecture of the station.
 The Little Traverse Conservancy, a land conservancy, acquired the land and buildings in 2007.
 Preservation architect Rick Neumann prepared a structural assessment of the 1876 building for LTC in 2010.